kmg18/Algorithms/README.md

 # algorithms
-This repository contains implementation code for well known data structures and algorithms in pyton
+This repository contains implementation code for well known data structures and algorithms in python